 The following table provides several bug classes and their corresponding bounty.
 While not all bug classes are covered by this list, you may get a sense of severity vs. reward by examining the following examples.

 |Up to 2000||

 |Up to 500||

 IMPORTANT Please do not send your payment information to us up front.
 We will ask for the appropriate information if and when a payment is due.

 Payments are made as bank transfers within the Single Euro Payments Area (SEPA) or international bank (wire) transfers outside the SEPA.
 We cannot use checks, cryptocurrencies, or use any other money transfer services.
 The payment recipient is responsible for any charges or fees levied on the transfer, and for accessing the funds once transferred.
 Payments are by default done in Euros (EUR) and any currency conversions are done at the current bank rate.

 We are required to report all individual researchers' rewards to the Finnish Tax Administration irrespective of where you live.
-In order to do this, and to actually pay, we would later request your full name and a current physical mail address, and your bank (wire) transfer details.
+In order to do this, and to actually pay, we would later request your full name, date of birth and a current physical mail address, and your bank (wire) transfer details.
 If you have a company, we may request that you invoice us instead.

 The recipient is responsible for any taxes.
 If you are taxed in Finland, we are required to collect the withholding tax, and require your personal ID number and optionally your taxation certificate for the current year.

 These identification requirements are imposed on us by the authorities, and we cannot make any exceptions to these.
 In addition, payments are not made to countries or jurisdictions that are under embargo, or to persons or entities on a sanctions list.

 Due to these identification requirements, we will only deal with the original reporter directly.
 We will only use the email address in the original report, so ensure you have continued access to the email account you used to send the initial report.